stonecoldpat/anysender-voting/README.md

 )
 ```

-As long as the dapp developer can put together the callData [(super easy to do)](https://github.com/stonecoldpat/anysender-voting/blob/master/src/ts/vote.ts#L138), we'll wrap it up in such a way that the any.sender service can process it.
+As long as the dapp developer can put together the callData [(super easy to do)](https://github.com/stonecoldpat/anysender-voting/blob/master/src/ts/vote.ts#L135), we'll wrap it up in such a way that the any.sender service can process it.

 ### How Relay.sol processes the relay transaction

 OK.
 So we have put together a new signed relay transaction for the any.sender service.
 How do we get it in the blockchain?

 Again, it is pretty easy.
-We can simply [send the job to the any.sender service](https://github.com/stonecoldpat/anysender-voting/blob/master/src/ts/vote.ts#L155):
+We can simply [send the job to the any.sender service](https://github.com/stonecoldpat/anysender-voting/blob/master/src/ts/vote.ts#L152):

 ```
-const receipt = await anysender.executeRequest(signedRelayTx);
+const receipt = await anysender.relay(signedRelayTx);
 ```

 If the relay request is successful, then the any.sender service will sign the relay transaction and return it back as a signed receipt.